geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/keepalived.md

     New:

-    * [ ] At least 3 x IPv4 addresses (*one for each node and one for the virtual IP*)
+    * [ ] At least 3 x IPv4 addresses (*one for each node and one for the virtual IP[^1])

 ## Preparation

 ### Enable IPVS module

-On all nodes which will participate in keepalived, we need the "ip_vs" kernel module, in order to permit serivces to bind to non-local interface addresses.
+On all nodes which will participate in keepalived, we need the "ip_vs" kernel module, in order to permit services to bind to non-local interface addresses.

 Set this up once-off for both the primary and secondary nodes, by running: